 What we do

-The Artists’ Network is a member-led and member-driven organization dedicated to teaching visual artists how to be better business people.
+The Artists’ Network is a member-led and member-driven organization dedicated to helping artists with their business practice.
 What started as a local outdoor art exhibit just before the turn of this century has now become the premiere organization for artists to learn from, and grow together.
-In 2018, we are celebrating 20 years, and we hope you’ll join us in the celebration!

 Our members are artists, our staff are artists, and our Board of Directors are artists.
 Together, we decide what we do and how we do it.
 And we rely on our membership to direct the path we take.
 We depend on the membership, along with our volunteers, community partners and generous art-loving sponsors, to help make the organization run smoothly.